 Celebrating 10 Years of Helping Children

-This season the Rangers Charity Foundation and Rangers FC are celebrating 10 years of partnership with UNICEF.
+Throughout season 2018/19 the Rangers Charity Foundation and Rangers FC has celebrated 10 years of partnership with UNICEF.
 Since teaming up with the world’s leading children’s charity, the Foundation has donated over £685,000 to support a variety of causes including education, health and emergency relief.

 Protecting Children In Emergencies